The Company’s corporate governance information and documents.

 The board needs to ensure that the company’s risk management framework identifies and addresses all relevant risks in order to execute and deliver strategy; companies need to consider their extended business, including the company’s supply chain, from key suppliers to end customers.
 Setting strategy includes determining the extent of exposure to the identified risks that the company is able to bear and willing to take (risk tolerance and risk appetite).

 The business operates in a highly regulated market with activities complying to NHS operational and administrative procedures.
+Stringent additional measures were implemented during the year as part of the Group’s response to COVID-19 reporting measures.

 Regular dialogue is maintained with Clinical Commissioning Groups, the CQC, NHS England and insurers.
 The Company maintains appropriate levels of insurance cover.